 2) Direct connection to PATH network, minutes walking to Union Station.

 3) Major project in East Bayfront Revitalization - proximate to other major developments from other top developers.

-4) Very close to Google Sidewalk, a major employer.
+4) Very close to major employment hubs.

 5) School built onsite